raspiblitz/raspiblitz/dietpi/Odroid_HC1_XU4.md

 - login with `ssh admin@at.your.raspiblitz.ip`
 password: `raspiblitz`

-Using this image you can skip the rest of this guide as it is mostly about how this image was built.
+Using this image you can skip the rest of this page.

 The setup continues with the [RaspiBlitz Setup Process](https://github.com/rootzoll/raspiblitz/blob/master/README.md#setup-process-detailed-documentation)